micro-manager/pycro-manager/docs/source/acq_overview.rst

 Standard Multi-Dimensional Acquisitions
 =========================================

-In Micro-Manager/Pycro-Manager, "multi-dimensional acquisitions" refer to experiments where images are systematically collected across various combinations of time, z-stack, channel, and xy position axes.
+In Micro-Manager/Pycro-Manager, "multi-dimensional acquisitions" refer to experiments where images are systematically collected across various combinations of time, z-stack, channel, and xy position axes (non-standard axes outside of these four require additional customization, as described further below).
 Pycro-Manager provides the :meth:`multi_d_acquisition_events<pycromanager.multi_d_acquisition_events>` function for generating the instructions (acquisition events) to acquire this type of data.

 The following shows an example of acquiring a single z-stack: